 The research brought together a sample of 330 HR specialists in May.
-Most of them are at manager or director level, working in multinational company in Vietnam and 77% of whom filled out the questionnaires completely.
+Most of them are at the manager or director level, working in multinational companies in Vietnam and 77% of whom filled out the questionnaires completely.

-An overview of Coronavirus impact on revenue and labour cost reduction
+An overview of Coronavirus impact on revenue and labor cost reduction

-According to the survey, 93% companies’ financial performance has been affected by COVID-19.
+According to the survey, 93% of companies’ financial performance has been affected by COVID-19.
 Among those, 43% severely impacted businesses saw revenue declining up to 21-40%.
-Top three industries with revenue negatively struck by COVID-19 are Food & Beverages (47%), Real Estate (56%) and Manufacturing (44%).
+The top three industries with revenue negatively struck by COVID-19 are Food & Beverages (47%), Real Estate (56%), and Manufacturing (44%).

-Alongside declining revenue and business activities, many companies face tough decisions on their labour force, including employee layoff or salary reduction.
+Alongside declining revenue and business activities, many companies face tough decisions on their labor force, including employee layoffs or salary reductions.
 30% business reduce the number of employees from 1-20% and 16% business even must cut down 21-40% their headcounts.

-On a brighter side, regardless of no positive signal for the revenue in supply chain & logistics, up to 62% companies in this sector maintain their workforce and only 7.69% companies suffer 21-40% layoffs.
-Other sectors that have high rate of no employee layoffs are IT (55%) and Finance & Insurance (54%).
+On the brighter side, regardless of no positive signal for the revenue in supply chain & logistics, up to 62% of companies in this sector maintain their workforce, and only 7.69% of companies suffer 21-40% layoffs.
+Other sectors that have a high rate of no employee layoffs are IT (55%) and Finance & Insurance (54%).

 Vietnamese business preparation for COVID-19